pradeepsinngh/Quick-Machine-Learning-Notes/Regression Models/logistic_regression/logistic_regression.md

 # Logistic Regression

 - It's an classification algorithm.
+- It's a binary classifier.
 - It transforms its input using the sigmoid function (a.k.a the logistic function) to produce probability values as output.
 - These resulting probability values are used to sort instances into discrete classes based on some user-supplied threshold.
 - for eg: what is the prob of email being spam?
 If the estimated prob is greater then 50%, then the model instance belongs to that class (called positive class, labelled as 1) or else it predicts that it does not (i.e.  it belongs to negative class, labelled 0). this makes it a binary classifier.